Back

 \(\dfrac{4-10}{-3-(-5)}=\dfrac{4-10}{-3+5}=\dfrac{-6}{2}=-3\)

-The slope of the line is \({\color{Blue} -3}\), so the m in y=mx+b is \({\color{Blue} -3}\).
+The slope of the line is \({\color{Blue} -3}\), so the m in \(y=mx+b\) is \({\color{Blue} -3}\).

 Step 2: Use the slope and one of the points to find the y-intercept b:

-It doesn’t matter which point we use.
-They will both give us the same value for b since they are on the same line.
-We choose the point \(\left ( {\color{Green} -3},{\color{Red} 4} \right )\).
-Now we will plug the slope, \({\color{Blue} -3}\), and the point into y=mx+b to get the equation of the line:
+It doesn’t matter which point you use.
+They will both give you the same value for b since they are on the same line.
+In this example, choose the point \(\left ( {\color{Green} -3},{\color{Red} 4} \right )\).
+Input the slope, \({\color{Blue} -3}\), and the point into \(y=mx+b\) to get the equation of the line:

 \({\color{Red} 4}={\color{Blue} -3}\left ( {\color{Green} -3} \right )+\text{b}\)